Best Acoustic Guitar Under $500 (2017) – Top 5 OptionsGuitarSpotting

 Which means you can definitely get an awesome acoustic guitar for under $500.
 A guitar you’ll want to hold, look at, and play often.
 And in my opinion, you really don’t need to spend more than that, unless you’re an advanced guitarist looking for a very specific sound, feature or type of guitar.

 In a rush?
-Check out # 1 on Amazon right now.
+View # 1 on Amazon right now.

 (Disclaimer: every guitar listed here was under $500 when this article was written in 2017, just be aware that prices are always subject to change.)